-SERVING IN THE LITURGY Presiding and Preaching Minister Assisting Minister Parish Musician Lectors Communion Minister Acolyte Greeters Ushers Altar Care and Sacristan Dennis Lauritsen, pastor Brandon Michaels David Richards Tom Myers and Lavinia Myers Paul Watkiss Sebastian Myers Carole Pollitz and Carl Busch John Kostelny and Gregg Valek Ruth Bakalich Current, Benevolence and Freewill Offering Sunday, March 22nd, 2020 (Worship Suspended) Weekly Budgeted Offering for 2019: \$2,597.00 Offering Received for the Above Categories: \$0.00 Surplus: \$0.00 UPCOMING COMMEMORATIONS Hans Nielsen Hauge, renewer of the church, died 1824 Sunday, March 29 Hauge was a layperson who wished to revitalize the church in Norway.
+www.stspeterandpaulriverside.org UPCOMING COMMEMORATIONS Hans Nielsen Hauge, renewer of the church, died 1824 Wednesday, March 29th Hauge was a layperson who wished to revitalize the church in Norway.
 As a result of a mystical experience, he felt called to preach.
 Many professionals in the church feared his motives and influence, and he was imprisoned for leading unauthorized gatherings.
-John Donne, poet, died 1631 Tuesday, March 31 After finishing his education at Oxford University, Donne seemed headed for a career in the English public service.
+John Donne, poet, died 1631 Friday, March 31st After finishing his education at Oxford University, Donne seemed headed for a career in the English public service.
 But a series of circumstances led him into the ordained ministry.
 He is well known as a writer of both secular and sacred poetry.
-Benedict the African, confessor, died 1589 Saturday, April 4 Born a slave on the island of Sicily, Benedict lived as a hermit until the pope ordered all hermits to attach themselves to a monastery, at which time Benedict joined the Franciscans.
-Though illiterate, he was highly respected as a confessor and later superior of his community.
-PLEASE REMEMBER IN PRAYER ...